-The carbon footprint has been calculated as "total greenhouse gas emissions produced in the UK" divided by "value of the UK's public debt".
-This is a measure of the UK's reliance on greenhouse emissions.
-There can be issues of double counting across the portfolio where UK country emissions double count UK company emissions already accounted for within the credit portfolio.
+Total greenhouse gas emissions have been calculated as "value of your investment in gilts" multiplied by "emissions intensity".
+Note that there can be double counting across the portfolio where UK country emissions include UK company emissions already accounted for within the credit portfolio.